 “How do I go to the bathroom in the woods?”

+This is one of the most common questions related to camping hygiene that I hear.
 Of course, going pee in the woods is easy for most people – it`s number two that gets a little trickier.

 The key is understanding local regulations to ensure that you follow all of the rules and keep the surrounding environment safe in the process.

 Feminine Hygiene While Camping